gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Software Overview

-This software can generate neutral landscapes using twenty different methods.
+This software can generate neutral landscapes using several methods, enables masking and works with other julia packages.

 @fig:allmethods shows a replica of Figure 1 from @nlmpycite